-The number of days for the festival has expanded in recent years, and we have been toadally excited about the new foods and entertainment.
-You can taste traditional foods, beverages and sweet treats from Chinese, Korean, Vietnamese and other Asian cultures at four Asian marketplaces and other dining locations.
+The number of days for the festival has expanded in recent years, and we have been toadally excited about the new food and entertainment.
+You can taste traditional food, beverages and sweet treats from Chinese, Korean, Vietnamese and other Asian cultures at four Asian marketplaces and other dining locations.
 While you nibble your treats, you can enjoy music and shows.
 The year 2019 was the Year of the Pig.
 We enjoyed seeing the The Three Little Pigs in Mulan's Lunar New Year's Procession.
 We are hoppy to say that they stuck around for met and greets in 2020 to celebrate the Year of the Mouse with Minnie and Mickey!
 What will future Disneyland Lunar New Year celebrations bring?

 Lunar New Year Entertainment

-Be sure to check the entertainment guide for specific performance times and locations, but there are typically about four shows per day, every hour from noon until 4:15 p.m.
+Be sure to check the Entertainment Guide for specific performance times and locations, but there are typically about four shows per day, every hour from noon until 4:15 p.m.
 You can find the procession at Paradise Gardens Park, on the waterfront.
 Take a look at the 2019 procession in the video below!

-You can catch musical and artistic performances by authentic Chinese, Korean and Vietnamese dancers and musicians throughout Paradise Gardens Park.
+You can catch live musical and artistic performances by authentic Chinese, Korean and Vietnamese dancers and musicians throughout Paradise Gardens Park.
 Watch them perform while you enjoy some of the tasty foods from Paradise Garden Grill or any of the festival marketplaces.
-You can check the signs for showtimes.
+Look for signs with show times.

-Most years, before the nightly World of Color show, you can enjoy a six-minute pre-show called “Hurry Home — Lunar New Year Celebration.”
+Before the nightly World of Color show, enjoy a six-minute pre-show called “Hurry Home — Lunar New Year Celebration.”
 This story of family and friendship features Mulan and Mushu, and is told with fountains, lights and music.
-When it is running, be sure to pick up a World of Color FastPass early in the day.
-Unfortunately, World of Color is under refurbishment in 2019, so there is no plan for Hurry Home this year.
-We can put it on our wish list for next year!
+Be sure to pick up a World of Color FASTPASS early in the day.

 Lunar New Year at Disney California Adventure means there will be exclusive Lunar New Year merchandise.
 You can purchase some souvenir Mickey Mouse red envelopes to bring home to family, filled with wishes for good fortune and happiness in the coming year.
 There are red lanterns, T-shirts, themed Minnie Mouse ear headbands, spirit jerseys and all kinds of goodies to help you celebrate Lunar New Year Disney-style.

 Lunar New Year Festival Food

 One of our favorite parts of Lunar New Year is getting a taste of the Asian cultures by trying the delicious foods.
 The Paradise Garden Grill gets a fresh Asian-inspired menu during the event, and the four Festival Marketplaces offer Asian dishes with a Disney flair.
-Here’s a look at the 2019 Festival foods and beverages:
+Pick up a Sip and Savor Menu to help you make your choices before ordering.

 Lucky 8 Lantern